Devnath-G/Devnath-G/README.md

   - 🔭 I’m currently working on **Machine Learning Projects**

-  - 👀 I’m interested in learning about new technologies.
+  - 👀 I’m interested in learning about new technologies

-  - 📫 You can reach me through my LinkedIn or by sending me a mail to devnathg2003@gmail.com.
+  - 📫 You can reach me through my LinkedIn or by sending me a mail to devnathg2003@gmail.com

-  - ⚡ Fun fact: I love listening to music and researching about new technologies.
+  - ⚡ Fun fact: I love listening to music and researching about new technologies

 ## 🛠️ Skills :